slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On success

 <!--
-> *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- Roger Kipling*
 > *'Most overnight successes — in fact any significant successes — take at least 5 years.
 Budget your life accordingly.' -- Kevin Kelly*
 > *'To succeed, get other people to pay you; to become wealthy, help other people to succeed.' -- Kevin Kelly*
 - (kk) Show up.
 Keep showing up.
 Somebody successful said: 99% of success is just showing up.

 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
+Lewis*
-Lewis* silicon valley celebrate failure only after they achieve success
+- silicon valley celebrate failure only after they achieve success
 - Real success happens when we focus on one thing at a time.
 - There are two things you need to do to be successful: know what is he right thing and having the courage to do it
-- your neeed for aceptance can make you invisible in this world.
+- your need for aceptance can make you invisible in this world.
 - And when they finally became a “success” they realized that they were no more fulfilled at 40 with $100,000 in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
 They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.
 They worked tirelessly to achieve goals that they didn’t truly care about.
-- success is a dangerous word. i dont know any sucessful person.
 - sucesses keep you making the same stuff, mistakes not.
 - It’s never your identity, it’s always your strategy
 - Succeeding means securing advantage.

-1. Do What Works and Forget the Rest.
+- Do What Works and Forget the Rest.
 But the simple truth is that success leaves clues.
 There are certain habits, patterns, and routines that lead to your success, and there are certain patters that will result in failure.

-1. All of Success is About Conquering Yourself
+- All of Success is About Conquering Yourself.
 Most people assume that success is all about the mechanics.
 Guess what, no matter what you are striving for, you will face failure at some point in your life, however, if you have developed yourself, if you have conquered your own emotions of fear, doubt, and unconfidence, you can return from any failure and be victorious.

-1. Success is in Our Decisions Not Our Conclusions Many people think that success is about the attainment of something, but the truth is, success is about who you become along the way and the decisions that you make.
-Success is truly about living a life with honor and integrity, not any material outcome. success is not the accumulation of stuff
+- Success is in Our Decisions Not Our Conclusions.
+Many people think that success is about the attainment of something, but the truth is, success is about who you become along the way and the decisions that you make.
+Success is truly about living a life with honor and integrity, not any material outcome. success is not the accumulation of stuff.

-If you want to succeed at anything in your life, then forget about the Joneses.
+- If you want to succeed at anything in your life, then forget about the Joneses.
 You don’t need the fancy car, expensive watch, or flashy toys, spend your money on experiences, on your family, and on living a lifestyle that makes you happy.
 Don’t spend it on getting into a meaningless competition with shallow and materialistic people.
 - Success is Internal not External: If you want to achieve true fulfillment, then realize that happiness is internal.
 True fulfillment comes from living your life, not from achievement.
 Experiences worth more than material
 “The things we do that get us to feel the true, deep sense of accomplishment are things like running a marathon, climbing a mountain, writing a book, and inventing something,”
 - The key to all success in life lies in education and massive action.
 If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.
 - The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
 But more than anything, it’s being open to surrender.
 Surrendering to constant reinvention.
 -->

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

+> *'If you didn’t get what do you want, it’s a sign that you didn’t really wanted it or you bargained the price.' -- Roger Kipling*

 There is no shortcut.
 Success is nothing but the accumulation of small things done consistently over a long period of time.
 But success is not being wealthy, is being happy.
 If you wake up each morning, happy, fulfilled, and full of life, then you are a success.